DharaniDharan0109/News-Analysis-with-Dual-LLM-Validation/DEVELOPMENT_PROCESS.md

 Included at least 3 unit tests:

 1. Fetcher should fail when no NewsAPI key
-2. Analyzer should fail when no LLM key
+2. Analyzer should fail when no OpenRouter API key
-3. Validator should fail when no LLM key
+3. Validator should fail when no OpenRouter API key

 Tests ensure module-level correctness and prevent silent failure.